TkDodo/blog/CONTRIBUTING.md

 you feel that's necessary, feel free to open a pull request to do that.

 Thanks for helping to make my content more accessible!

+> This process is inspired by [Kent C. Dodds](https://twitter.com/kentcdodds) and how he does [translations](https://github.com/kentcdodds/kentcdodds.com/blob/main/CONTRIBUTING.md#translation-contributions) on his [blog](https://kentcdodds.com/blog).